wuminzhe/hello_rails7_pg_redis/README.md

 4. In your dev container

+   1. `gem install rails`
-   1. (optional) `service start cron` if you need crontab to work.
+   2. (optional) `service start cron` if you need crontab to work.
-   2. Generate your rails project in the dev container.
+   3. Generate your rails project in the dev container.
       For example, the commands below will create a new Rails project using the Rails 7 default assets pipeline which is my favorite.

       ```bash